pi108/Python-API-Challenge/README.md

 There is a very low correlation between Latitude and Cloudiness in the Northern Hemisphere.
 There is a very low correlation between Latitude and Cloudiness in the Southern Hemisphere.

-## Relationship between Latitude & Cloudiness:
+## Relationship between Latitude & Wind Speed:
 There is a very low correlation between Latitude and Wind Speed in the Northern Hemisphere.
 There is a very low correlation between Latitude and Wind Speed in the Southern Hemisphere.